Hotels

 Tourists enjoy some winter sun on Passage de Gracia, Barcelona

-Eixample is ‘the extension’, a forward-looking piece of town-planning by Ildefonso Cerdá after the walls of the city were demolished in the mid 1800s.
+Eixample is ‘the extension’ designed by Ildefonso Cerdá after the walls of the city were demolished in the mid 1800s.
 Cerdá’s grid layout featuring square blocks with chamfered corners are Barcelona icons.

-Eixample is roughly twice the size of the Ciutat Vella, and was – and remains – home to Barcelona’s wealthier residents.
+Eixample is roughly twice the size of the Ciutat Vella, and is home to Barcelona’s wealthier residents.
 The new space also gave the modernista architects a blank palette.
-So Eixample is home to the bulk of their iconic buildings, as well as the grande dame hotels that appeared at the end of the 19th century.
+So Eixample is home to the bulk of their iconic buildings.
+Also the grande dame hotels that appeared at the end of the 19th century.

 Cerdá’s layout also features a number of leafy boulevards that connect the city and house its more fashionable retail outlets.
 Most of the really good Eixample hotels are on, or adjacent to, these boulevards.